nickto/large-screenshots/README.md

 1. Install xvfb: `apt install Xvfbq`
 2. Start it at display 10: `Xvfb :10 -ac &`
 3. Set display to 10: `export DISPLAY=:10`
-4. Now run this script from teh same terminal
+4. Now run this script from the same terminal